Summary #

 On port 8081 there’s an rConfig

-application which is vulnerable for an SQLi the leaks the hash of the admin password.
+application which is vulnerable for a SQLi the leaks the hash of the admin password.
 Using CrackStation we decrypt it and get working credentials.
 Using these credentials we can use another exploit (CVE-2019-19509) to get initial access.
 Once on the target there is a find

 binary with the SUID bit set which enables us to escalate to the root